-Being data-led also means that we use data responsibly.
-Being aware of bias, in the data and in ourselves, and having processes in place to avoid doing harm is paramount to our practice and a condition to successfully using innovative tools and technologies.
+Additionally, this means that we use data responsibly.
+Being aware of bias, in the information and in ourselves, and having processes in place to avoid doing harm is paramount to our practice and a condition to successfully using innovative tools and technologies.

 We know urban health issues are complex and impacted by many factors.
-We combine our use of quantitative data with qualitative methods and lived experience to better understand our place and explore the connections between people’s health and their context.
+As a result, we combine our use of quantitative datasets with qualitative methods and lived experience to better understand our place and explore the connections between people’s health and their context.

 Sometimes, correlations are not enough to understand how to best impact a complex issue.
 More comprehensive analyses, such as system mapping are useful to uncover the direct and indirect causes of poor health outcomes.
 Diagnostic analysis helps us tackle the right part of a complex issue to maximise our impact.

 Understanding the current mechanics at play can help us model possible future outcomes.
 Typical questions include modelling the propagation of information or estimating the impact of new regulations on future health outcomes.
 For example, using the prevalence of known risk factors we can identify areas where people are more at risk of poor health outcomes in the future.